moritzebeling/kirby-panel-button/README.md

 <img width="100%" height="auto" alt="Kirby CMS button field to open URLs in a new tab or trigger webhooks" src="screenshot.png" />

 Custom Kirby Panel field, that displays a button that can be used to either open a URL in a new tab or to trigger some url or webhook and wait for success or error.

-## 🚧 Work in progress

-This plugin is work in progress and will propably change in the near future.
-Please use only at own risk.
-If you have ideas for improvement or encountered any problems, please let me know.

-**To Do**

-- [ ] Add multilang support

-**Ideas for version 2**

-- [ ] Add a buttons section that allows to add some text and multiple buttons
-- [ ] Option to display result in dialog popup
+This can be very helpful, when the you have content that can be viewed or edited on some external service or domain.

 ## Installation

 ```
 composer require moritzebeling/kirby-panel-button
+composer update moritzebeling/kirby-panel-button
 ```

 ```